-CMP students selecting full time Distance Learning will continue to be a part of the CMP community they have come to know and love.
-They will be provided with a Distance Learning teacher and will continue with a Distance Learning program similar to what they have experienced this school year thus far.
-Families selecting full time Distance Learning should have already been notified of their child's classroom assignment.
+From our surveys since the summer of 2020, we saw that 10% to 20% of CMP families preferred to remain in Distance Learning during the 2020-21 school year.
+CMP students selecting full time Distance Learning continue to be a part of the CMP community they have come to know and love.
+They are provided with a Distance Learning teacher and will continue with a Distance Learning program similar to what they experienced in the Fall of 2020.